dahamv/dahamv.github.io/technologies/html/css.md

    color : #fff /*sortcut for #ffffff i.e. white*/ /*5px wide red solid (border width color and style(solid/dotted/dashed)*/
    border: 5px red solid;

+   padding: 20px; /*add some space between the border and content.*
+   margin-top: 20px 0; /*top and bottom 20px. left and right 0*/
 }

 /*To push the contents to the middle a bit.
 Otherwise the contents will start from the edge*/